 top of page

-Devin G. Atallah, PhD is an Assistant Professor of Psychology at the University of Massachusetts Boston, which is on unceded lands of the Masssachusett, Pawtucket, Wampanoag, Nipmuck, and other Indigenous Peoples.
+Devin G. Atallah, PhD is an Associate Professor of Psychology at the University of Massachusetts Boston, which is on unceded lands belonging to the Masssachusett, Pawtucket, Wampanoag, Nipmuck, and other Indigenous Peoples of Massachusetts.
 Dr. Atallah is also currently a Research Fellow with the Institute for Social and Health Sciences at the University of South Africa.

-Dr. Atallah is blessed to be a devoted father in this life to his incredible children, and to be a fellow traveler and dedicated partner to his beloved.
+Dr. Atallah is blessed to be a devoted father in this life to his incredible children, and to be a fellow traveler and dedicated companion to his beloved life partner.

 Graduate Students of DARA Collective